 WWTP No. 2 is located on Research Forest, has a design capacity of 6.0 MGD, and is permitted for a 2-hour peak flow of 15.6 MGD.
 The WWTP receives raw sewage (influent) from residential dwellings and commercial businesses.
 The average daily flow is approximately 3.5 MGD.

-Wastewater treatment at this facility consists of mechanical and manual bar screens, a grit removal unit, eight aeration basins, three secondary clarifiers, three low-head sand filters, and ultraviolet light disinfection.
+Wastewater treatment at this facility consists of mechanical and manual bar screens, a grit removal unit, eight aeration basins, three secondary clarifiers, two low-head sand filters, and one cloth media filter.
 Sludge handling units include aerobic digesters, a gravity thickener, gravity belt thickeners, and two belt filter presses.

 Influent is treated through a mechanical bar screen after reaching the influent lift station.
 Treated water is then gravity fed into aeration basin splitter boxes where the influent/raw is mixed with the RAS.
 All aeration basins utilize fine bubble diffused aeration systems that are similar to the “bubblers” in a fish tank.
 The mixed liquor from the aeration basins is routed to a splitter box before being gravity fed into three secondary clarifiers.
 The clarified effluent is then gravity fed to two low-head sand filters and one cloth media filter.
 Filtered effluent is further treated using chlorine disinfection.

 Treated and disinfected effluent is then de-chlorinated with sulfur dioxide and discharged to Panther Branch, which feeds into Lake Woodlands.